jimwins/titi/docs/associations.rst

     // Find the posts associated with the user
     $posts = $user->posts()->find_many();

-By default, Paris assumes that the foreign key column on the related table has the same name as the current (base) table, with ``_id`` appended.
-In the example above, Paris will look for a foreign key column called ``user_id`` on the table used by the ``Post`` class.
+By default, models assume that the foreign key column on the related table has the same name as the current (base) table, with ``_id`` appended.
+In the example above, the model will look for a foreign key column called ``user_id`` on the table used by the ``Post`` class.
 To override this behaviour, add a second argument to your ``has_many`` call, passing the name of the column to use.

-In addition, Paris assumes that the foreign key column in the current (base) table is the primary key column of the base table.
-In the example above, Paris will use the column called ``user_id`` (assuming ``user_id`` is the primary key for the user table) in the base table (in this case the user table) as the foreign key column in the base table.
+In addition, models assume that the foreign key column in the current (base) table is the primary key column of the base table.
+In the example above, the model will use the column called ``user_id`` (assuming ``user_id`` is the primary key for the user table) in the base table (in this case the user table) as the foreign key column in the base table.
 To override this behaviour, add a third